furkanozdenn/DECoNT/README.md

 <img src="./decont_example.png"   class="center">

 ### Step-1: Use your preferred WES-based CNV caller to call CNVs on your WES dataset.

 - For XHMM refer to: <a href="https://atgu.mgh.harvard.edu/xhmm/tutorial.shtml" target="_blank">**XHMM Manual Page**</a>
 - For CoNIFER refer to: <a href="http://conifer.sourceforge.net/tutorial.html" target="_blank">**CoNIFER Manual Page**</a>
 - For CODEX2 refer to: <a href="http://conifer.sourceforge.net/tutorial.html" target="_blank">**CODEX2 Manual Page**</a>
-- For Control-FREEC refer to: <a href="http://boevalab.inf.ethz.ch/FREEC/tutorial.html" target="_blank">**Control-FREEC Manual Page**</a>
+- For Control-FREEC refer to: <a href="http://boevalab.inf.ethz.ch/FREEC/tutorial.html">**Control-FREEC Manual Page**</a>

--After obtaining output file from one of these tools, store it.
+- After obtaining output file from one of these tools, store it.

-### Step-2: Obtain Read Depth information of the WES samples used in the CNV calling.
+### Step-2: Obtain read depth files for samples used in WES CNV calling.

 - Read depth counts obtained using <a href="https://lomereiter.github.io/sambamba/" target="_blank">**Sambamba**</a> tool are directly accepted by DECoNT.
 Note that you should use -w option of sambamba with parameter 1000.
 By doing so, sambamba sets base-pair resolution to 1000bp.
 You can run sambamba on your inputs as follows:

 ```shell